Alcohol is a popular substance used and abused by many people around the world. Many people ask the question, is alcohol addiction a real thing?

 On the upside, there is help for alcoholics.
 Some U.S. states and cities offer alcohol addiction services.
 In addition, there are alcohol addiction options such as medications to ease the discomfort of alcohol withdrawal.

-There are many alcohol addiction services that specialize in treating people with this type of addiction.
+Many alcohol addiction services specialize in treating people with this type of addiction.
 Don’t delay finding alcohol addiction treatment any longer.
 Now that you know more about how to battle alcohol addiction, you can get the help you need today.